Dragony: Lineup changes and second album Shadowplay

 Founding members Daniel Stockinger (guitars) and Georg Lorenz (keyboards) left the band in summer 2012.

 In fall 2012, Dragony celebrated its fifth anniversary with a show headlined by German power metallers Freedom Call in Vienna.

 In late 2012, Simon Saito (guitars) and Manuel Hartleb (keyboards) were announced as new permanent members of the band.

-On July 3, 2015, Dragony published a first promotional video for the upcoming album, an 80s metal cover version of "True Survivor" by David Hasselhoff from the "Kung Fury" movie soundtrack.
+On July 3, 2015, Dragony published a first promotional video for the upcoming album, an 80s metal cover version of True Survivor by David Hasselhoff from the Kung Fury movie soundtrack.

-In early August 2015, it was announced that Dragony will be supporting German metal band Gamma Ray and Serious Black as opening act on their "25 Years In Metal" tour on several dates in Europe in October and November 2015.
+In early August 2015, it was announced that Dragony would be supporting German metal band Gamma Ray and Serious Black as opening act on their 25 Years In Metal tour on several dates in Europe in October and November 2015.

-On August 28, 2015, the band released a lyric video to the new, Game Of Thrones-themed song "Wolves Of The North" on YouTube.
+On August 28, 2015, the band released a lyric video to the new, Game Of Thrones-themed song Wolves Of The North on YouTube.

-The second album "Shadowplay" was released on September 28, 2015 in Europe and November 20th 2015 in the US, and was again met with mostly favorable reviews.
+The band's second album, Shadowplay, was released on September 28, 2015 in Europe and November 20th 2015 in the US, and was again met with mostly favorable reviews.

 In addition to the tour that saw the band open up for Gamma Ray and Serious Black at shows in Germany, the Czech Republic, Slovakia, Hungary and Austria, Dragony also appeared at several festivals in 2016 to promote the second album, notably Austria's largest festivals, the Nova Rock, opening for Twisted Sister, and the Donauinselfest, where they headlined the metal stage on 26 June 2016.

 Lords Of The Hunt and Masters Of The Multiverse

 In February 2017, the band announced the release of an EP to celebrate the band's 10th anniversary.
-The EP, titled "Lords Of The Hunt", was released on 7 April 2017.
+The EP, titled Lords Of The Hunt, was released on April 7, 2017.

 In October 2017, the band launched a crowdfunding campaign for the production of their third studio album, set for a release in 2018.

 After summer shows in 2018 together with Battle Beast and at Masters of Rock festival in Czechia, the third album Masters of the Multiverse was officially announced on 31 August 2018, with a release scheduled for 12 October 2018.

-On 12 September 2018 the band published a video to "If It Bleeds We Can Kill It" as the first single of the album.
-A lyrics video was released for the second single "Flame of Tar Valon" on 21 September 2018, and "Defenders" was released as the third single on 4 October 2018.
+On 12 September 2018 the band published a video for If It Bleeds We Can Kill It as the first single of the album.
+A lyrics video was released for the second single Flame of Tar Valon on 21 September 2018, and Defenders was released as the third single on 4 October 2018.

 To promote the new album, Dragony joined Austrian Symphonic Metal acts Serenity and Visions of Atlantis on the Symphonic Metal Nights IV tour in the fall of 2018, which featured shows in Austria, Germany, the Netherlands, Switzerland, Italy, France and Hungary.

-On 29 January 2019, it was announced that Dragony would be part of the 70.000 Tons of Metal cruise in 2019, and the band also appeared at the Wacken Open Air that year.
+On 29 January 2019, it was announced that Dragony would be part of the 70.000 Tons of Metal cruise in 2019, and the band also appeared at Wacken Open Air that year.